-Parish priests generally retire sometime after 70 and often decide to live independently in retirement.
-Though retired, many senior priests continue to celebrate Mass and support parish life.
+Parish priests generally retire after age 70, but often continue to celebrate Mass and support parish life in their retirement.
 The Priests Retirement Trust Fund provides a monthly stipend and benefits.
-For most priests this stipend is one of their only means of support.
+For some priests, this stipend may be their only means of support.
 This fund helps many of our senior priests stay active in the community.
 We need your help to support New Hampshire’s retired priests.

-Last year was the fourth annual collection for this fund and, despite an ongoing difficult economy, parishioners gave generously, with total gifts of more than $260,000.
+Last year was the sixth annual collection for this fund and, despite an ongoing difficult economy, parishioners gave generously, with gifts totaling more than $262,000.
 The need continues this year.
+Currently we have 56 priests who are supported by this fund.
 When you contribute to the Priests Retirement Trust Fund, your gift will go toward helping current and future retired priests.
-We also ask you to prayerfully consider giving more than a one-time offering through pledged or planned giving.
+We also ask you to prayerfully consider giving more than a one-time offering though pledged or planned giving.

-Please use the envelope from this brochure or your parish envelope for the diocesan Priests Retirement Trust Fund collection.
+Now you can give to the Retired Priests Trust Fund online.
+Click on the Donate button above to make your fast, safe, online donation.
+You may also use the envelope in this brochure or your parish envelope for the diocesan Priests Retirement Trust Fund collection.
 One easy way to contribute a continuing pledged gift is with your credit card.
-You can drop the envelope into the collection on September 21 and 22 or you can mail it directly to the Diocesan Priests Retirement Trust Fund, PO Box 310, Manchester, NH 03105-0310.
+You can drop the envelope into the collection on September 27 and 28 or you can mail it directly to the Diocesan Priests Retirement Trust Fund, PO Box 310, Manchester, NH 03105-0310.
 Each parish will be notified of gifts made by its parishioners received directly by the Trust Fund.